 This style is clean-cut, and conservative.
 It’s great for publishing on websites and submitting for speaking engagements.
-Think: board meetings, law offices, Capitol Hill.
+Think: board meetings, law offices, government.

 Wear: Suit, tie, button down shirt, collared shirt, blouse, dress, slacks/dress pants, pencil skirt.

-Colors/patterns: black, blue/navy, white, gray, soft colors, subtle patterns
+Colors/patterns: black, blue/navy, white, gray, softer colors, subtle patterns.

 Within the corporate look, there is also the “bold” look.
 It’s for people who want to make a statement with their attire.
 I have primarily seen it in women, and it is usually the opposite of blue/black attire, but still corporate.
 Take a look at Kimberly‘s and Salima‘s headshots as additional examples.